Jerzy Porębski

-Jerzy Porębski (born 28 February 1956 in Bielsko-Biała, Poland) is a Polish documentary film producer, scriptwriter, screenwriter, writer and co-writer, director and agent for mountaineering books.
+Jerzy Roman Porębski (born 28 February 1956 in Bielsko-Biała, Poland) is a Polish documentary film producer, scriptwriter, screenwriter, writer and co-writer, director and agent for mountaineering books.
 Mountain culture consultant.
 His films mainly concern mountaineering and mountain rescue themes.
 He is interested in explorers, challenges, mountaineering, mountain culture and history.

 Works

 2008 - "Polish Himalayas" – a publishing and production cycle of 6 books written by Janusz Kurczab and 5 documentary films on the history of Polish Himalayan mountaineering.

 He was also originator and executive producer of the following: